pa11y/pa11y-dashboard/README.md

 * [Setting up An Accessibility Dashboard from Scratch with Pa11y on DigitalOcean](https://una.im/pa11y-dash/)
 * [Monitoring Web Accessibility Compliance With Pa11y Dashboard](https://www.lullabot.com/articles/monitoring-web-accessibility-compliance-with-pa11y-dashboard)

+## Troubleshooting

+### Common issues

+* `500` errors or `Could not connect to pa11y-webservice` messages are often related to MongoDB.
+Ensure that you have the [appropriate version of MongoDB][#installing-mongodb] installed, and that it's running - it doesn't always start automatically.
+* Error messages saying that pa11y-webservice isn't running may be due to dependency installation problems.
+Try deleting your `pa11y-dashboard/node_modules` directory and running `npm install` again.

+### Create a new issue

+Check the [issue tracker][issues] for similar issues before creating a new one.
+If the problem that you're experiencing is not covered by one of the existing issues, you can [create a new issue][create-issue].
+Please include your node.js and MongoDB version numbers, and your operating system, as well as any information that may be useful in debugging the issue.

 ## Support and Migration

 Pa11y Dashboard major versions are normally supported for 6 months after their last minor release.
 This means that patch-level changes will be added and bugs will be fixed.
 The table below outlines the end-of-support dates for major versions, and the last minor release for that version.